Bears' Cam Meredith Poised While On The Rise

 When the Bears saw attrition at receiver last season, Meredith stepped in as the go-to target.
 He led the team with 66 receptions, 888 yards and four touchdowns.

-“I think he’s very fluid, he’s a big target and he can go up and get the ball,” Bears receiver Victor Cruz said of his new teammate.
+“He’s very fluid, he’s a big target and he can go up and get the ball,” Bears receiver Victor Cruz said of his new teammate.

 Meredith is out to be better in 2017.
 His evolution has been steady ever since arriving with the Bears.
 Now, he projects to be the top receiver for a group that has a mix of veterans like Cruz and unproven players like Kevin White.
-With Alshon Jeffery now in Philadelphia, the team is hoping for Meredith to continue is ascension.
+With Alshon Jeffery now in Philadelphia, the team is hoping for Meredith to continue his ascension.

 New quarterback Mike Glennon will likely be looking Meredith’s way plenty in 2017.

-“I think he’s going to have a big year,” Glennon said.
+“He’s going to have a big year,” Glennon said.
 “He’s looked really sharp to me.
 You can tell, translated from quarterback to receiver, it seems like his path is only heading upwards.

 “He’s just smooth.
 When he runs his routes, he’s really clean and crisp.
 Smooth is probably the best word to describe him.”

 Life is a bit different for Meredith now.
 He walked out to Guaranteed Rate Field to loud cheers from fans gathered in the first rows.
 He signed baseballs for fans excited to get a glimpse at a Bears receiver.
-A Red Sox fan even shouted promising he would draft Meredith for his fantasy team.
+A Red Sox fan even shouted with the promise that he would draft Meredith for his fantasy team.

-Fanfare has followed Meredith around his home city of Chicago.
+More fanfare has followed Meredith around his home city of Chicago.
 He knows well it was earned.
 Now it must be sustained.

 “You got to take everything with a grain of salt and work on getting better,” Meredith said.
 “Everything will take care of itself.”